INTRODUCTION

 The point

 Every product decision is supposed to maintain that property.
-If a new feature would put Tab in the path of the funds — even briefly, even just for convenience — it doesn't ship.
+If a new feature would put Tab in the path of the funds, even briefly, even just for convenience.
+It doesn't ship.
 The walkaway test is the single hardest constraint in the codebase, and it's why the contracts are this short.